Skip to Content

 Your operation likely comprises multiple systems and units to produce various products, each with its own unique requirements and features.

 Certain sections of the standards will relate more closely to specific parts of your operation.
 For instance, your high-sensitivity processes require the strictest adherence to the standards since they come into direct contact with the product.
-Such processes need to be highly cleanable and able to be electropolished.
+Such processes need highly cleanable surfaces with many requiring electropolished finishes.
 It is important to choose appropriate materials for not only the interior surfaces but also exterior surfaces.

 In contrast, low-sensitivity processes do not come in contact with the product.
 Rather, they support the systems that do.
 Therefore, it is important to carefully fabricate low-sensitivity processes to ensure a sanitary environment.
 However, these processes do not need to be as high-grade as the ones that directly touch the final product, such as tank jacket systems.